 If you want the dual lighting arrangement, look for something like this.

 You might even want to invest in a microphone if you find your laptop or iPad mic is weak.
 Here’s one that is relatively inexpensive and works pretty well.
 It’s wireless and easy to use.

-Avoid sitting or leaning too close to the laptop or iPad camera as it is a wide angle.
+Avoid sitting or leaning too close to the laptop or iPad camera as it is a wide-angle.
 If you sit too close, facial features will be more pronounced.
 A good rule of thumb is to keep your face at least 24” away.
-Remember, keep connecting with others, it helps in so many ways!
-Smile, have fun, good moods are contagious.
-People can tell if you enjoy Zoom calls and your enthusiasm will draw them to you!
+Remember, keep connecting with others; it helps in so many ways!
+Smile and have fun because good moods are contagious.
+People can tell if you enjoy Zoom calls, and your enthusiasm will draw them to you!